How C-PACE works for you

 How it Works

-C-PACE can provide up to 100 percent financing to owners of new and existing buildings, located in governing bodies participating in the C-PACE District, who are looking to modernize and improve the value of their eligible building.
+C-PACE can provide up to 100 percent financing to owners of new and existing buildings, located in Utah cities and counties that have authorized C-PACE in their jurisdictions, who are looking to modernize and improve the value of their eligible building.
 The financing, which is based on the estimated useful life of the improvements—up to 30 years—is secured by a special assessment, known in Utah as a voluntary energy assessment and assignable lien, that is levied against the property.

 Utah C-PACE requires that property owners receive the written consent of all holders of mortgages or deeds of trust on the property prior to securing C-PACE financing.

 If your borrower wishes to pursue C-PACE financing, he or she will meet with you to describe the program’s requirements and answer your questions.
 Assuming all parties agree that a particular project is worth pursuing, the project will proceed to development and underwriting.
 As part of the underwriting process, the owner will provide a summary of the project’s key assumptions, e.g., financial metrics and projected cash flows to facilitate your due diligence.